 Epidural anesthesia is currently the most popular anesthesia method during labor.
 An anesthesiologist or Certified Registered Nurse Anesthetist (CRNA) inserts a thin catheter into the epidural space in the spine and then infuses medication.

-Epidural anesthesia is regional anesthesia meaning it blocks pain receptors in only a specific region of your body.
+Epidural anesthesia is regional anesthesia that blocks pain receptors in only a specific region of your body.
 It reduces discomfort by blocking pain receptors involved in labor and childbirth.

 Because it decreases the sensation in your legs, you can’t get out of bed after the epidural is placed.
 Usually, a nurse will empty your bladder with a catheter.
-Because your baby is navigating the passageway out, it’s important to continue with your position changes so that baby can get into a good place!
+Because your baby is navigating the passageway, it’s essential to continue with your position changes so that baby can get into a good place!

 Epidural medications usually combine local anesthesia, typically your “numbing” medications: bupivacaine or lidocaine.
 They may be given concurrently with narcotics like fentanyl.